-The day will also feature plenary presentations by two Nobel Laureates: “Opening Doors Worldwide Through Medical Science” at 8:15 a.m. and the "The Killer Defense” at 7:30 p.m.
+The day will also feature keynote presentations by two Nobel Laureates: “Opening Doors Worldwide Through Medical Science” at 8:15 a.m. and the "The Killer Defense” at 7:30 p.m.

 Networking and lunch breaks are scheduled throughout the day, with a social hour and dinner starting at 6 p.m.